mayaleighton/smart-coasts-bathy-mapping/Firmware/depth-sensing-pingMode/README.md

 A Particle project named depth-sensing-pingMode

+Using code from [https://protosupplies.com/product/jsn-sr04t-v3-0-waterproof-ultrasonic-range-finder/](https://protosupplies.com/product/jsn-sr04t-v3-0-waterproof-ultrasonic-range-finder/).
+Two modes of operation, named "ping" and "serial."
+Serial may provide higher data quality.
+Both modes require knowledge of the speed of sound in the medium being measured.
+We recommend using the [Thermodynamic Equation of State (TEOS-10)](https://www.teos-10.org/) for sound speed calculations.
+This requires measurement of CTD or salinity, temperature, and pressure.

 ## Welcome to your project!

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for depth-sensing-pingMode.